 Rarely does a gift come without a price.
-Much of the food we eat can be toxic to us, depending on how much we consume, on how we combine certain foods and on who were are, genetically speaking.
+Much of the food we eat can be toxic to us, depending on how much we consume, on how we combine certain foods and on who we are, genetically speaking.

 Eat too much unenriched corn?
 You get pellagra.
 Mixed inky cap mushrooms with alcohol?
 Get ready for a honking case of food poisoning.
 Are you of Asian descent?
 Chances are you cannot digest milk.